Registration, evaluation, authorisation and restriction of chemicals.

 A restriction is an opportunity to control a disproportionate risk arising from a substance.
 It even takes effect when other REACH instruments have been ineffective.
 A restriction is initiated by the respective Member States or by the ECHA.

 After a dossier is prepared, there follows a consultation phase in which all interested parties have the opportunity to comment on the restriction dossier.
-The Commission then issues a proposal for inclusion in Annex XVII, and a decision is made in relation to this in the committee procedure.
+The Commission then issues a proposal for inclusion in Annex XVII, and a decision is made in the committee procedure.

 Further information on restriction, on substances included in Annex XVII, and on which restrictions were proposed by Germany, can be found on the website of the REACH-CLP-Biozid Helpdesk in the section "Zulassung und Beschränkung" (Authorisation and Restriction).